etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

         ...

 Full container protocol emulation requires many magic methods to be present and properly implemented.
-That can become laborious and error prone.
+This can become laborious and error prone.
 A better way is to base user containers on top of a `respective <https://docs.python.org/3/library/collections.abc.html>`_ abstract base class: